Banked human milk: What you need to know

 How much does human banked milk cost?

 After you leave the hospital, banked human milk can be purchased from several different sources.
-The cost will vary.
+The cost varies.
 Your nurse or lactation consultant can give you more information about how to buy banked human milk.

 If giving your baby banked human milk is not your choice, formula is available.
 Talk with your baby’s health care provider about what formula is best for your baby.